anggars/personalify/README.md

 Furthermore, this project implements PostgreSQL Foreign Data Wrapper (FDW) to access tables from external databases (remote DB) in real-time.
 This shows how cross-database queries can be performed as if they came from one source, enabling data federation flexibility and cross-node scenarios.
 In practice, FDW is used to read external tables and combine them with local data through join operations that run transparently.

 The project has evolved significantly from its initial Docker-only deployment to support **both containerized and standalone Python environments**.
-For local development, users can choose between running the entire stack via Docker Compose (including local databases) or running FastAPI standalone using Miniconda/Anaconda/venv with cloud-hosted databases (Supabase, MongoDB Atlas, Upstash).
+For local development, users can choose between running the entire stack via Docker Compose (including local databases) or running FastAPI standalone using Miniconda/Anaconda/venv with cloud-hosted databases (Neon, MongoDB Atlas, Upstash).
 This flexibility allows developers to work in their preferred environment without compromising functionality.

 In production, Personalify is deployed as a **serverless application on Vercel**, leveraging managed cloud databases for reliability and scalability.
 The integration of **Cloudflare Workers** as a proxy layer enables seamless lyrics fetching from Genius API, overcoming CORS restrictions inherent in serverless environments.
 The **Hugging Face API** powers NLP-based emotion analysis, providing users with actionable insights into the mood and vibe of their music.